smrutiranjantripathy/git/git-overview.md

   - `git pull <remote-name> <branch-name>`
   - `eg: git pull origin master`
 **Important**: Pretty often we come across this scenario when our local branch is not updated with our remote branch and we are not able to push our commit to the remote branch.In that case the quickest solution is to do a pull and rebase simultaneouly.Rebase rewinds our commits , then pulls the commits from the reomote repositoriy's branch and plays our commit on top of it . `git pull --rebase <remote-name> <branch-name>` `eg: git pull --rebase origin master`

+#Git Merge
+Join two or more development histories together.Incorporates changes from the named commits (since the time their histories diverged from the current branch) into the current branch.
+This command is used by git pull to incorporate changes from another repository and can be used by hand to merge changes from one branch into another.

+Assume the following history exists and the current branch is "master":

+	  A---B---C topic
+	 /
+    D---E---F---G master
+Then "git merge topic" will replay the changes made on the topic branch since it diverged from master (i.e., E) until its current commit (C) on top of master, and record the result in a new commit along with the names of the two parent commits and a log message from the user describing the changes.
+Eg: To merge the changes in featured branch to parent branch.
+1. Move to parent merge
+2.`git merge <featured branch name>`

 #Git Sub Modules
 It often happens that while working on one project, you need to use another project from within it.
 Perhaps it’s a library that a third party developed or that you’re developing separately and using in multiple parent projects.
 A common issue arises in these scenarios: you want to be able to treat the two projects as separate yet still be able to use one from within the other.Git addresses this issue using submodules.
 Submodules allow you to keep a Git repository as a subdirectory of another Git repository.
 This lets you clone another repository into your project and keep your commits separate.